rebcabin/rebcabin.github.io/PythonYCombinators.md

 # Static Types

-Temporarily forgetting about our one-shot server, let's write static types.
+Let's write static types.
 Why?
 Because a compiler might generate fast code if it knew the types; and, because it's interesting.
-We leave the world of lambdas and enter the world of `def`.
+We leave the world of lambdas and enter the world of `def`, so we must temporarily forget about the one-shot server.

-## Domain Code: FI2I to FI2I
+## $\mathscr{D}$, Domain Code: FI2I to FI2I

 The busines code for factorial, `(lambda n: 1 if n < 1 ...)`, is a function from an integer `n` to an integer, a type that we call `FI2I`: